Tributes pour in from across Pakistan for legendary Indian actor Dilip Kumar | Entertainment

 Common people in Peshawar also paid their tributes to the legendary actor.

-Sarfraz, who deals in the artificial jewelry business in Mohallah Khudadad close to Kumar's ancestral property, expressed deep sorrow and grief over the actor's death.
+Sarfraz, who deals in artificial jewellery business in Mohallah Khudadad close to Kumar's ancestral property, expressed deep sorrow and grief over the actor's death.

 ''We lost a great man.
 The people of Peshawar will always remember him and his services,'' he said.